Localization game capture time of trees and outerplanar graphs

 First, the cop consecutively probes all of the leaves adjacent to $v_t$.
 If he ever gets the answer $0$ or $1$, the robber is captured.
 Thus, after completing this procedure, the cop knows, that the robber must be located on one of the other branches.
 If there are no leaves incident to $v_t$, the cop simply omits this step.
 Note that to eliminate each such leaf one probe is needed, which is exactly equal to the number of leaves in the eliminated part.

 Suppose now that there is at least one child of $v_t$ of degree 2.
 Again, if such children are not present, the cop simply omits this step.
 Otherwise, he consecutively probes the children of such vertices.
 Let $u$ be one such vertex that the cop probes, and let $d$ be the answer he gets after this probe.
 Immediately before the probe, the robber cannot be on any other level than $k-1, k$ or $k+1$.
 We consider the following four cases.
 In all of them, if the cop ever realizes that the robber is on the same branch as him and on level 3 or lower, we may simply set $v_{t+1}$ to be $u$ or, if possible, some other vertex on the branch on a lower level.
-Where the number of probes is clearly at most the number of leaves in the eliminated part of the tree, we do not explicitly mention it.

 \begin{description} \item[Case 1.a.] $d=0$\\ The robber is captured.

 \item[Case 1.b.] $d=1$\\ We consider two possibilities.
 If there exists a branch that the cop has not probed on yet, the cop probes $v_t$ (here, we consider all different branches from $v_t$).
 If he gets an answer of 0, 1 or 2, the robber is captured.
 Otherwise, the robber is located on the branch on which the cop probed on the previous move, and on level 3 or lower.
 Notice that since the cop has not probed on at least one of the other branches, he has indeed not used too many moves, since the unprobed branch contains at least one leaf.